brettstack/halfstack-site/content/posts/2020-02-30--building-a-civilization-vi-play-by-cloud-webhook-turn-notifier-service/index.md

 I've played every Civilization release since, and while I'm not particularly good at the game, I was able to finally claim victory on the hardest difficulty.
 I spawned right next to another Civ and took their Settler before they could found a city...
 Sorry Australia.
 Still counts.

 In this series of articles, we'll build a service to enhance the player experience in Civilization VI's "Play by Cloud" mode.
 You can find <a href="https://github.com/brettstack/civ6-play-by-cloud-turn-notifier" target="_blank">the source code for the entire service on GitHub</a>.

+> If you're just here to get Play by Cloud notifications to Discord and don't care about the technical details, simply create a Discord Channel Webhook, copy the URL, paste it onto the end of this URL `https://civ.halfstack.software?discordWebhook=YOUR_DISCORD_WEBHOOK_URL_HERE`, and copy-paste that final URL into the Civ VI game settings. 🚀

 ## Civilization VI, Play by Cloud, and Webhooks